quii/learn-go-with-tests/hello-world.md

 The vast majority of the standard library has excellent documentation with examples.
 Navigating to [http://localhost:8000/pkg/testing/](http://localhost:8000/pkg/testing/) would be worthwhile to see what's available to you.

 If you don't have `godoc` command, then maybe you are using the newer version of Go (1.14 or later) which is [no longer including `godoc`](https://golang.org/doc/go1.14#godoc).
-You can manually install it with `go get golang.org/x/tools/cmd/godoc`.
+You can manually install it with `go install golang.org/x/tools/cmd/godoc`.

 ### Hello, YOU